Assembler to Assembler

 The JOB statements in each of the following examples will need to be modified for specific mainframe environments.

-The following is the mainframe JCL (ASMASMJ1.JCL) required to run the mainline program that demonstrates the use of the CALL macro.
+The following is the mainframe JCL (ASMASMJ1.jcl) required to run the mainline program that demonstrates the use of the CALL macro.
 The JOB statement will need to be modified for specific mainframe environments.
 This will also run on the PC using Mainframe Express provided by Micro Focus.

 //ASMASMJ1 JOB SIMOTIME,ACCOUNT,CLASS=1,MSGCLASS=0,NOTIFY=LRSP1